axm6345/impulso_1/README.md

 ## Data dictionary (output columns):

 1. UUID : Universally unique identifier created for each article URL
-2. url : Article URL
+1. url : Article URL
-3. topic : Main topic or key word e.g. Data science / Artificial intelligence / ..
+1. topic : Main topic or key word e.g. Data science / Artificial intelligence / ..
-4. title : Title of the article
+1. title : Title of the article
-5. subtitle	: If available, subtitle for further emphasis on the article's theme
+1. subtitle	: If available, subtitle for further emphasis on the article's theme
-6. tags	: associated tags which are covered in the article
+1. tags	: associated tags which are covered in the article
+1. tag_links : links underlying the tags :zap:
-7. author	: list of writers
+1. author	: list of writers
-8. h1_headers : List of first level headings
+1. h1_headers : List of first level headings
-9. h2_headers	: List of second level headings
+1. h2_headers	: List of second level headings
-10. paragraphs : List of paragraphs (each paragraph is a separate entity of 2-5 sentences generally)
+1. paragraphs : List of paragraphs (each paragraph is a separate entity of 2-5 sentences generally)
-11. blockquotes	: Quotes used by the writers
+1. blockquotes	: Quotes used by the writers
-12. bold_text	: List of important sentances
+1. bold_text	: List of important sentances
-13. italic_text : List of codes or special terms as highlighted by writers
+1. italic_text : List of codes or special terms as highlighted by writers
-14. figures : List of image URLs
+1. figures : List of 'full-size' image URLs  :zap:
+1. links : List of internal reference links in the article :zap:
+1. external_links : List of links that point outside medium or its partner websites  :zap:

 ## Steps